5 Symptoms of a Bad Ignition Switch

 Especially, since bad ignition switch symptoms aren’t that hard to detect.
 And the sooner you pay attention to them, the higher the chances you catch onto the fact that your ignition switch has problems before it actually catches you out unexpectedly in the middle of the drive.

-So what happens when your ignition switch goes bad?
+So what happens when your ignition switch goes bad and how do you know it’s on the way out?

 Trouble with the Key